 Getting the most out of a decoder

 Don’t hesitate to look through the configuration options that are specific to each protocol decoder.
-Most decoder can be configured to display the data in various formats (HEX, ASCII, Binary, etc).
-Some even allow you to choose different formats for different kind of fields.
-For instance, the I2C protocol analyzer lets you select a different display format for both DATA and Address fields:
+Most decoders can be configured to display the data in various formats (HEX, ASCII, Binary, etc).
+Some even allow you to choose different formats for different kinds of fields.
+For instance, the I2C protocol analyzer lets you select a different display format for both the data and address fields:

 Which can produce this result: